-The variable of interest is the number of fish caught by river-fishing method combination, which was illustrated graphically in Fig. 2.
-The distribution of a count variable such as the number of fish caught covers non-negative integer values only, which is typically modelled by either Poisson or negative binomial (NB) distributions that are defined over non-negative integers.
 A well recognised shortcoming of the Poisson model in empirical applications is the imposition of equality of mean and variance.
 This assumption is often violated and many datasets show over-dispersed data, i.e. variance larger than the mean.
 Overdispersion occurs when a few anglers catch a very larger number of fish compared to the average, boosting the variance of the distribution.
 This has similar consequences to heteroscedasticity in linear regression models and in non-truncated samples leads to biases in standard error estimates.
-However, in a truncated sample over-dispersion leads to inconsistent and inflated estimates, therefore corrections are needed for a valid model (Hilbe, 2011).
-Our sample was truncated at zero as anglers with no catch were not recorded, therefore we adopt a truncated NB model.
-The NB distribution, which includes an extra parameter to account for overdispersion, is often used as an alternative to the Poisson.
+However, in a truncated sample over-dispersion leads to inconsistent estimates, therefore corrections are needed for a valid model.
+The negative binomial (NB) distribution, which includes an extra parameter to account for overdispersion, is often used as an alternative to the Poisson.
 The truncated NB model has the following log-likelihood function:

-$$\Pr[T=t] = \frac{\Gamma(\alpha^{-1} + t{\rm irm})}{\Gamma(\alpha^{-1})\Gamma(t{\rm irm} + 1)} (\alpha\mu)^{y} (1 + \alpha\mu)^{-(y+\alpha^{-1})} [\frac{1}{1 - (1 + \alpha\mu)^{\alpha^{-1}}}]$$ (1)
+$$Pr[T = t] = \frac{\Gamma(\alpha^{-1} + t{irm})}{\Gamma(\alpha^{-1})\Gamma(t{irm} + 1)} (\alpha\mu)^{y} (1 + \alpha\mu)^{-(y+\alpha^{-1})} \left[\frac{1}{1 - (1 + \alpha\mu)^{\alpha^{-1}}}\right]$$ (3)

-where $\mu$ is the rate parameter that is usually parametrised with an exponential function $\mu = \exp(X'\beta)$ , $\alpha$ represents the over-dispersion parameter and $\Gamma$ indicates the gamma function that distributes $t{\rm irm}$ as a gamma random variable.
-In the special case in which the $\alpha$ parameter is equal to zero, the NB and Poisson models are the same (Cameron & Trivedi, 1986).
+where α represents the over-dispersion parameter and Γ indicates the gamma function that distributes t{irm} as a gamma random variable.
+In the special case in which the α parameter is equal to zero, the NB and Poisson models are the same (Cameron and Trivedi, 1986).

 Nominally our dataset is a panel of anglers but estimating a panel regression, such as a fixed effects model, though feasible is not practically useful as policy relevant angler-invariant variables (e.g. licence type, angler country of origin) are dropped during estimation (Baltagi, 2013).
 While this feature does not occur in random effects models, random effects assume exogeneity of all the regressors (i.e. X) with the model's random individual effects (Mundlak, 1978), which is not a reasonable assumption in this application.
 Variables such as licence type or angler country of origin are likely to be correlated with the error term.
 The estimation approach taken here is a least squares dummy variables (LSDV) count model, which is a pooled regression model that provides parameter estimates equivalent to the fixed effects model but additionally includes parameter estimates associated with variables normally dropped from the fixed effects model (Baltagi, 2013).
 The dropped variables in a regular fixed effects panel framework are usually described as 'time-invariant' but in the context of this panel are observations that do not vary within angler groups.
 In the current dataset the dropped observations would relate to all anglers with just one observation, i.e. they only catch salmon by one method from one river, and represent 48% of anglers in the dataset.
 Following the LSDV approach means that the information from these anglers is not lost.
 However, during estimation it is important to account for the fact that observations from the same angler are related.
 For instance, more skilled anglers are likely to catch higher numbers of salmon irrespective of fishing methods or the river compared to less skilful anglers.
-Consequently, to allow for angler heterogeneity during estimation we estimate a weighted regression model, where the inverse of the number of observations per angler is used as a weight.
-We calculated the variance inflation factor coefficient (VIF) to check whether the explanatory variables were collinear.
-A VIF higher than 10 for one variable is usually an indication that the variable is collinear with another and should be dropped to allow stability in the model (Greene, 2003).
+Consequently, to allow for angler heterogeneity during estimation we cluster standard errors at the angler level (Cameron and Miller, 2015).
+We also estimate a weighted regression model, where the inverse of the number of observations per angler is used as a weight.